Work philosophy canon

 Slow and steady

-When new employees start at End Point, we ask them to read the articles during their first week or so, and the relevant books within roughly their first year.
+When new employees start at End Point, we ask them to read the articles during their first week or two, and the relevant books within roughly their first year.

 Reading only a little at each sitting and spreading the reading out over time allows the ideas to sink in gradually and be incorporated into our work, rather than overwhelming with new information that cannot all be absorbed at once.